build-on-aws/content/tutorials/automating-dns-records-for-microservices-using-externaldns/index.md

 aws iam create-policy --policy-name "ExternalDNSUpdatesPolicy" --policy-document file://external-dns-policy.json
 ```

 3. Use the policy to create an IAM role for the service account.
-This service account will be used by external dns pods to manage records in the route53 hosted zone.
+This service account will be used by external DNS pods to manage records in the route53 hosted zone.

 ```
 eksctl create iamserviceaccount --name external-dns --namespace kube-system --cluster ${CLUSTER_NAME} --attach-policy-arn arn:aws:iam::${AWS_CURRENT_ACCOUNT}:policy/ExternalDNSUpdatesPolicy --approve --override-existing-serviceaccounts --region ${CLUSTER_REGION}
 ```

-## Step 4: Install the External DNS Add-On
+## Step 4: Install the ExternalDNS Add-On

 In this section, you will deploy the ExternalDNS add-on within your EKS cluster, specifically in the "kube-system" namespace.
 You will further configure the add-on to synchronize DNS records for the  `my-externaldns-demo.com` hosted zone.
-This configuration enables the ExternalDNS add-on to automate the management of DNS records for services running in your Kubernetes cluster, ensuring that these services can be accessed using domain names.To learn more, see [ExternalDNS parameters](https://artifacthub.io/packages/helm/bitnami/external-dns#external-dns-parameters).
+This configuration enables the ExternalDNS add-on to automate the management of DNS records for services running in your Kubernetes cluster, ensuring that these services can be accessed using domain names.
+To learn more, see [ExternalDNS parameters](https://artifacthub.io/packages/helm/bitnami/external-dns#external-dns-parameters).

 1. Update the kubeconfig file to set the context to the current EKS cluster.